adityagaur0/meals/README.md

   void _selectcategories(BuildContext context, Category category) {
     //159
-    // load the dummy meals data into the their respective category
+    //Load the dummy meal data into their respective category
     // category in the argument is the selected category by the user
-    // and user can now click on it.
+    // and the user can now click on it.
-    // after clicking the
+    //After clicking the
     // final filteredmeals = dummyMeals
     //     .where((meal) => meal.categories.contains(category.id))
     //     .toList();